CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-mesosphere-blueprint.md

 #### Steps
 1. Deploy or Identify an Existing Server.
    * Identify the server targeted to add as an additional slave.
 The target server OS should be Ubuntu 14 64-bit.
-The server must be a server within your CenturyLink Cloud account.
+The server must be a server within your Lumen Cloud account.

 2. Select 'Execute the Package on a Server Group'.
    * Packages can be executed on one more more servers in a Group.
 Search for the public script package named "Mesosphere Installer".